 Step 1: Fix Your Oil Pan

 Are you at risk?
-If you’re like me, and own a Volkswagen Golf MK7 (mine's a Golf R), the answer is probably yes.
+If you’re like me and own a Volkswagen Golf Mk7, the answer is probably yes.

-Not only is the stock oil pan on your MK7 GTI made of plastic, there's no (read: zero) under body protection for it.
-The pic above is of my exact car, completely stock, with no protection on the underbody.
+Not only is the stock oil pan on your MK7 GTI made of plastic, but there's also no (read: zero) underbody protection for it.
+The photo above is of my exact car, completely stock, with no protection on the underbody.
 As many people have learned, the plastic oil pan on these cars is extremely exposed and it doesn’t take much to rupture them.
-The best way to fix it, is by replacing it.
+The best way to fix it is by replacing it.

 Fortunately, previous generations of the EA888 motor came from the factory with a steel oil pan; Upgrade to it and you’re golden.
 It’s a quick job when paired with an oil change.

-Nate runs through the entire job in this quick 15-minute video:
+Nate Vincent runs through the entire job in this quick 15-minute video:

 Step 2: Protect Your Oil Pan

 Adding a skid plate is one of the easiest ways to protect against your recent (steel) investment and to divert road debris and grime from bothering you any further.
 Especially now, with winter months approaching (we are located in Milford, CT), this becomes even more important.

 We've done reviews on both, and encourage you to watch them in full for the nuances between them, but essentially it boils down to what kind of driving you'll be doing.

 If you're going full rally car, or even just frequently drive on dirt roads, we encourage the aluminum option.
 For everything else, go with the Kevlar-reinforced plastic unit.